 Therefore, buyers must inspect the property before they buy it.
 If they don't, they can't sue for any defects they later become aware of, if an inspection would have revealed those defects.

-Can a Pima County, Arizona Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Pima County, Arizona Real Estate Attorney help?

 As you can imagine, there are many more legal and financial issues that can affect the outcome of a real estate transaction.
 However, buying a house is also a very exciting time for most people.
 A good Pima County, Arizona real estate attorney can help you focus on the positive aspects, and avoid dealing with the most difficult and tedious (but nonetheless necessary) aspects.